Community Impact Area: Basic Needs

 - End homelessness and advance affordable housing options (U.S. Government defines affordable housing as housing that consumes 30% or less of a household's income).

-Our work includes funding partner programs that include Family Promise of Gallatin County Interfaith Hospitality Program, HRDC Housing First Program, Warming Center, and Youth Transitional Housing.
-We actively participate in Greater Gallatin Homeless Action Coalition (GGHAC), CAHAB, Future West, Project Homeless Connect.
-We advocate for ending homelessness and affordable housing options to City/County Commission and a variety of community outreach efforts.
+Our strategies to make positive impact include funding partner programs that provide diversion services, emergency shelter, transitional housing, wrap-around and follow-up services, and long-term affordable housing.
+We actively participate in Greater Gallatin Homeless Action Coalition (GGHAC), Community Affordable Housing Advisory Board (CAHAB), Future West/Seat AT The Table, and Project Homeless Connect.
+We advocate for ending homelessness and affordable housing options to City/County Commission and a variety of community outreach efforts, including mobilizing volunteers to support these vital services.

 - Eliminate food insecurity.